Microblading vs. Microshading: What's the Difference?

 An expert will use a specialized tool with microblade or needles on it during the treatment.
 They will use a pigment matching the candidate’s natural eyebrow hair.
 With the help of this tool, they will draw hair-like strokes, allowing the cosmetic dye to penetrate the skin.

 Microblading can take a couple of hours to complete because each stroke must be precise.
-After the treatment, candidates get thicker and fuller eyebrows that look like having natural eyebrow hair.
+After the treatment, candidates get thicker and fuller eyebrows that look like natural eyebrow hair.

 What is Microshading?

-As a result of the treatment, candidates can enjoy the less harsh-looking results.
+As a result of the treatment, candidates can enjoy less harsh-looking results.
 This treatment helps create the appearance of natural-looking eyebrows, quite like microblading.

 Styles of Microshading